Explore the rich history of Norfolk's churches

 Each parish church tells their building’s story in their own words, as well as giving practical information like if the church has toilets, is wheelchair accessible or has tea and coffee making facilities.

-We hope this website enables you to discover some of the unique churches in Norfolk and North East Suffolk and to plan visits to these wonderful buildings which will add to the enjoyment of your stay in this wonderful corner of England.
+We hope this website enables you to discover some of the unique churches in Norfolk and to plan visits to these wonderful buildings.

 Celebrating the dedicated volunteers

 All churches are cared for by dedicated local volunteers.
-Their time and commitment in enabling their local church to be open to visitors and for Sunday services is outstanding.
+Their time and commitment in enabling their local church to be open to visitors and for Sunday services is remarkable.

-Each church’s website will give more details and highlight regular Sunday service dates and times.
+Each church’s website will give details of regular Sunday service dates and times.

 About